zzalscv2/FFEA/doc/1-Install/2-Troubleshooting.md

 ```sh
 make test
 ```
-## FFEA_tools
+## ffeatools
-FFEA_tools have been tested on Python versions after 2.6x and 2.7x.
+ffeatools have been tested on Python versions after 2.6x and 2.7x.
 If you do not already have Python, the easiest way to install it is probably through Anaconda, available at continuum.io/downloads.
 The Anaconda distribution will install a selection of common Python packages, a package manager (conda) and a basic Python IDE (spyder).
 Even if you do already have Python, it is recommended, and it will not overwrite the default python (although it will launch as 'Python' from the terminal).

 Anaconda's website provides a shell script, which can be executed using the following command
 ```sh